muzihuaner/Proxmox-VE-for-WHMCS/README.md

 **Private IPs for PVE Hosts:** Note that VNC may be problematic without work due to the strict requirements introduced in Proxmox v8.0 (strict same-site attribute).

-### IPv6: Not yet functional! 😐
+### IPv6: SLAAC by Default! (else = WIP)

-Per The-Network-Crew/Proxmox-VE-for-WHMCS#33 there is not yet functional IPv6 in this module.
+Per The-Network-Crew/Proxmox-VE-for-WHMCS#33 there is only SLAAC available as of May 2024.

-You can of course add this via PVE/`pvesh` manually, however it isn't module-supported as of late 2023.
+You can of course add different config via PVE/`pvesh` manually, if you need to specify.

 ## 💅 FEATURES: PVE v8.0/8.1 bling